25-hydroxy vitamin D test

 The 25-hydroxy vitamin D test is the most accurate way to measure how much vitamin D is in your body.

-In the kidney, 25-hydroxy vitamin D changes into an active form of the vitamin.
-The active form of vitamin D helps control calcium and phosphate levels in the body.
+Vitamin D helps control calcium and phosphate levels in the body.

 25-OH vitamin D test; Calcidiol; 25-hydroxycholecalciferol test